Perspective | Trump can’t avoid a transfer of power. He just wants us to think he can.

 But Trump’s campaign wants Americans to think that Trump can, with the snap of his fingers, order state legislatures to defy their own laws — and that they’ll do it.

-When Trump makes an outrageous statement like, “we can throw away the ballots and avoid having to transfer power,” he triggers yet an outrage cycle.
+When Trump makes an outrageous statement like, “we can throw away the ballots and avoid having to transfer power,” he triggers another outrage cycle.
 His critics, who have watched him breaking rules and defying norms for years, think he can pull it off.
 They panic and announce that Trump will steal the election.

 And suddenly, Trump transforms himself from a loser to a winner by creating a fiction.